comicfans/learn/why_rust_different.md

-concepts, for years development, you must have heard some 'best practice' such as 'who allocate, who deallocate' to keep object lifetime clearly bind to object/scope, and makes program structure tree liked, thus child object/scope can safely reference parent node ones', but in practice with grown of codebase, these rules are easily break without notice, maybe due to code introduced by inexperienced developer, or misunderstood of code structure, or just by mistake during refactor.
+concepts, for years development, you must have heard some 'best practice' such as 'who allocate, who deallocate' to keep object lifetime clearly bind to object/scope, and makes program structure tree liked, thus child object/scope can safely reference parent node ones', but question is in practice with grown of codebase scale, these rules are so easily to break without notice, maybe due to code introduced by inexperienced developer, or misunderstood of code structure, or just by mistake during refactor.
 That leads nasty bugs silently and seems unavoidable, But in rust, break these practice (which almost implicitly leads some sort of